whowillguardtheguardians/.github/profile/README.md

 > *Quis custodiet ipsos custodes?*

-Building open-source technology for transparency, accountability, and civic empowerment.
+We explore topics around AI open-source technology for transparency, accountability, governance and civic empowerment.

 ---

 ## 🚀 Featured Projects

 ### [AI Email Categorization](https://github.com/whowillguardtheguardians/ai-email-categorization)
 Multi-agent AI system for intelligent email classification using AWS Bedrock and RAG.
 Features self-learning capabilities and privacy-first design.
+This project showcases that the performance of a multi agent architecture yields better accuracy results than using a single agent.
+We propose a three aget system with a primary classifying agent, a quality assurance agent that evaluates the work of the classification agent and then a judge agent to make the final decision when there is a disagreement between the classifying and QA Agent.
+As a data source we use email.

 **Tech Stack:** Python, AWS Bedrock, Machine Learning, Multi-Agent Systems